Foot and Toe Ulcers

-- Control your cholesterol and triglyceride levels by changing your diet.
+- Regulate your cholesterol and triglyceride levels by changing your diet.
 Limit salt in your diet.

 - Care for your toenails frequently.
 Cut your toenails after bathing, when they are soft.
 Cut toenails straight across and smooth with a nail file.
 Take care of ingrown toenails.